Last Sunday, my husband came home from his mom’s and dropped a bombshell:

 I blinked.
 “I’m sorry, what?”

-He crossed his arms.
+He crossed his arms like some righteous medieval lord issuing a decree.
 “Your job takes up too much time.
 A woman’s value is in family.
-Plus, you’re always working late, traveling, dressing up… we’re wondering if you’re cheating on me.”
+Plus, you’re always working late, traveling, dressing up…” He paused, eyeing me.
+“We’re wondering if you’re cheating on me.”

-“So instead,” he continued, “you’ll help Mom.
+“So instead,” he continued, completely unfazed by my silence, “you’ll help Mom.
 She’ll even pay you—if you do it right.”

-Oh, so my career—my actual career—was replaceable with a half-hearted allowance to scrub his mother’s floors?
+Oh, so my career—my carefully built, decade-long career—could be replaced with a half-hearted allowance to scrub his mother’s floors?

 I smirked.
 “You’re absolutely right,” I said sweetly.
 “I’ll quit right away.”